ethereal-nfts/biffy.ai-contracts/README.md

 - Biffy gives Love every 30 days to her Bondholders.
 - Permanent Love Bonds are non transferrable and can never be reversed.
 ### Traders: Trade on Bastet's Exchange
-- Bastet's Exchange is a bonded token curve for Love/Ether.
+- Bastet's Exchange for Love/Ether trades on a bonded token curve.
 - Sacrifice Ether to receive Love.
 - Sacrifice Love to earn Ether.
+- Liquidity guaranteed by bonded token curve.
 ### Artists: Create New Hearts
 - Artists earn Love for making Biffy's Hearts.
 - When a Heart Competition completes, the Artist gets a percentage of the Love.